Integrable evolutions of twisted polygons in centro-affine $\mathbb{R}^m$: Hamiltonian structures on the moduli space of polygons

 \begin{remark} The right gradient of $\F$ satisfies the analogous relation

 derived directly from using condition \eqref{maincond} in~\eqref{gradLeftQcomp}. \end{remark}

 Since

 where the vector field $X_n = \rho_n \r, \, \r^T = (r_n^0, \dots , r_n^{m-1})$ defines the polygon evolution ~\eqref{pev}, the entries $r^i_n,\, i=1, \ldots n+m-1$ of $\r$ are uniquely determined by $(Q_n)_{-1}$, while the remaining entry $r^0_n$ is determined by the arc length preservation condition as in Proposition~\ref{LAP}.
-From this observation and relation~\eqref{gradLeftQcomp} it follows that: \begin{theorem} Given a smooth function $f:G^N/H^N \rightarrow \RR$, there exists a unique invariant vector field $X^f$ on $\M^1_N$ that induces the evolution~\eqref{ahamflow} on the geometric invariants $\{\a_n\}$ with Hamiltonian $f$. \end{theorem}
+From this observation and relation~\eqref{gradLeftQcomp} it follows that: \begin{theorem} Given a smooth function $f:G^N/H^N \rightarrow \RR$, there exists an invariant vector field $X^f$ on $\M^1_N$, constructed as above, that induces the evolution~\eqref{ahamflow} on the geometric invariants $\{\a_n\}$ with Hamiltonian $f$. \end{theorem} \begin{remark} Adding to $X^f$ any vector field for which $(\a_n)_t = 0$ (i.e.~an infinitesimal rigid symmetry) will induce the same evolution~\eqref{ahamflow} on the geometric invariants.
+(The infinitesimal symmetries will be later shown to form the kernel of a pre-symplectic form $\omega_1$ introduced in Section~\ref{sympSec}.)
+However, the construction leading to the vector field described in Theorem \ref{Xf} determines $X^f$ uniquely.
+In fact, for given $f$, the gradient of an extension $\F$ is uniquely defined by the condition $\T\nabla_n' \F-\nabla_n\F \in \g_1$.
+Then, one constructs $X^f$ as the linear combination of the columns of the moving frame $\rho_n$ with coefficients given by the entries of $(Q_n)_{-1} = (\nabla_n' \F)_{-1}$ (in other words, by the entries of the first column of $Q_n$).
+This construction is discussed in more detail in \cite{MW}. \end{remark}

-The $\g_1$-component of the matrix $Q:=Q^f$, associated with the unique vector field $X^f$, can be identified with the vector of variational derivatives of the Hamiltonian $f$.
+The $\g_1$-component of the matrix $Q:=Q^f$, associated with this choice of vector field $X^f$, can be identified with the vector of variational derivatives of the Hamiltonian $f$.
 This result will be used in Section~\ref{sympSec} to relate the reduced brackets to a pair of pre-symplectic forms on $\M^1_N$.